eagleskyus/e4357/hw3/readme.txt

 4357 Embedded Firmware Essentials

+Finished exercises 14.1 and 14.3.
+But no external breadboard and LED yet, so I used internal LED1 and LED2 instead.

+Ken Ye

+10_26

 - Program Assignment #3 10 points
 - Objective
    1. Understand different between C++ and C APIs in mbed environment